HaiziIzzudin/uitm-ufuture-notification/README.md

 <details>
   <summary><i>Why Python 3.12?</i></summary>

-  > 3.12.2 Added functionality of parsing toml file, under class name `tomllib`.
+  > 3.12.2 Added functionality of parsing toml file, under class name `tomllib`, and updated to sqlite3.
 We are leveraging that functionality to ease your experience using this script.

 </details>